DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 # TableEditColumn Plugin Reference

-A plugin that renders a command column (a column containing controls used for row editing/creating/deleting and committing/canceling changes).
+A plugin that renders a command column.
+This column contains controls used for row editing, creating, or deleting and committing/canceling of changes.

 ## User Reference